alberto2331/cookies-angular/README.md

 ## Build

+The libraries used in this project are:
+        	cookie-though		        -->npm install --save cookie-though
+	        Cookie from ng2-cookies	-->npm install ng2-cookies
+	        GoogleTagManagerService	-->npm i angular-google-tag-manager

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests